Often the facts of a situation are clouded. Because of our attachments and emotions, facts can sometimes be hard to grasp.

 Facts can seem like hard, cold things.
-But many times, it is simply the FACTS that we sorely need to know, and thus rely on, instead of relying on our feelings or emotions.
-Often, in order to clearly resolve a difficult situation, we need only — ‘Just the facts, Ma’am.’
+But many times, it is simply the FACTS that we sorely need to know, and rely on, instead of relying on our feelings or emotions.
+Often, in order to clearly resolve a difficult situation, in order to come out of a foggy condition, we simply need — ‘Just the facts, Ma’am.’

-This is the way it is in our walk with Yahuwah Elohim [the LORD God].
+This is the way it is in our walk with Yahuwah Elohim [the Hebrew name for the LORD God].

 It is the facts of God’s Word that we need to learn, and then rely on, and trust in.
 This is the secret to walking by faith, and not by sight (2 Corinthians 5:7).

-What the Word of Yahuwah actually says [and not our emotions nor our own imaginations] is our authority, our standard of behaviour.
+What the Word of Yahuwah actually says [not our emotions, not our imaginations] is our authority, our standard of behaviour.
 The Bible is the standard of what is right and true!
 The Bible is where we find the facts we need for determining our attitudes and behaviour.

 Yahuwah has told us many facts in His Word regarding His love for us, and His desires for us!
 The facts that we find in His Word are His promises to us and for us — promises we can trust in, helping us to choose the best direction of conduct.

 I am not saying we must deny our emotions.
 Father created us with emotions.
 Emotions can be very helpful at times.
+As we mature, we recognize the strength of our emotions to help us fulfill the facts of Father’s Word.
 But if our emotions and feelings determine much of our behaviour, and cause us to doubt the Word of Yahuwah, then we are a babe spiritually.

 A mature person acts more according to facts rather than relying on emotions or feelings.
-A mature person is sensitive to utilize Father’s grace [His enablement to obey Him] in order to fulfill Father’s wishes:
+A mature person uses emotions only as a postitive means for obedience to Father’s Word.
+A mature person is sensitive to utilize Father’s grace [His enablement to obey Him] in order to walk by faith and fulfill Father’s wishes:

 Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear (Hebrews 12:28; see also 2Peter 3:18).

 Father’s grace enables us to serve Him.
-Thus we grow more mature in understanding Him, His Word, and how He desires us to behave.
+By His grace, we grow more mature in understanding Father, His Word, and how He desires us to behave.

 Five Basic Facts